canonical/temporal-k8s-operator/CONTRIBUTING.md

 - the two applications are related;
 - once *temporal-k8s* receives db connection info from *postgresql-k8s*, this info is sent to *temporal-admin-k8s*;
-- the admin app uses the provided db connection info to initialize the database;
+- the admin app uses the provided db connection info (for both *db* and *visibility* connections) to initialize the databases;
 - when done, the admin app sends a message to *temporal-k8s* reporting that the schema is ready, and that therefore the server can be started.